Article

 The Verdict: Can n8n Replace LangGraph?

-No, and it’s not designed to.
+No, and it's not designed to.
 They operate at different, complementary levels of abstraction.
-Trying to replace one with the other is like trying to replace the Python requests
+Trying to replace one with the other is like trying to replace the Pythonrequests library with Postman—both make HTTP calls, but they serve different user needs and exist at different points in the development stack.

 Choose n8n when: